Why car dealer isn’t honoring internet price

 online dealer have to honor online price

 What are administration fees?
 They are hard to define.
-Those fees are often referred to as doc fees or documentation fees.
-Regardless of what it is called (they vary from dealership to dealership), it’s simply a profit center for the dealership.
+Administration fees, also known as doc fees or documentation charges, are generally intended to boost dealership profit margins.
+While they vary across dealerships, these charges can obscure the actual cost of a car.
+Regardless of what it is called (these fees vary from dealership to dealership), it’s simply a profit center for the dealership.

 Many dealers advertise a price they have no intention of delivering on.